serafaleo/ShutdownSMS/README.md

 # ShutdownSMS

 Simple Android app that listen to a predefined SMS message and shuts down the device when it arrives.
 REQUIRES ROOT!
 It's useful if you happen to lose your device or if it got stolen.
+Just for some piece of mind...

 <p align="center">
 <img src="https://user-images.githubusercontent.com/122756045/214705689-2980767b-12e2-4e12-9892-0f96bef0c219.png" width=30% height=30%>